bug400/lifutils/README.md

 Compatibility
 =============

-LIFUTILS were tested on LINUX, Windows 7 and Mac OS/X.
+The LIFUTILS were tested on LINUX, Windows 7 and Mac OS/X.

 INSTALLATION